VirusLauncher/customizable-discordjs-pagination/README.md

 <p>
    <a href="https://www.npmjs.com/package/customizable-discordjs-pagination"><img src="https://nodei.co/npm/customizable-discordjs-pagination.png?downloadRank=true&downloads=true&downloadRank=true&stars=true" /></a>  <a href="https://discord.gg/ju8kxnvnCw"><img src="https://discordapp.com/api/guilds/748607784735604857/widget.png?style=banner2" alt="Discord Banner2"/></a>
 </p>
 This package features a fully customizable embed pagination for DiscordJS V13 and V14.
 The User can modify the buttons to their liking and enable/disable Select Menu.
+This package requires the Discord package to be passed in as a parameter.

 ## Install package
 ```sh